-Cape Town: Cape Town is the legislative capital and is the second most populated city of South Africa.
-It is South Africa's second main economic center, also is a prominent tourist destination because of its equitable climate, beautiful beaches, natural setting, and well-developed infrastructure.
+- Cape Town : 2.
+Cape Town is the legislative capital, and is the second most populous city in South Africa.
+It is South Africa's second main economic center, and a prominent tourist destination because of its agreeable climate, beautiful beaches, natural setting, and well-developed infrastructure.
 Its latitudinal coordinate is 33" 55' S and longitude is 18" 22' E.

-Bloemfontein: It is the judicial capital, popularly known as 'City of Roses'.
-Its latitudinal extent is 27" 38' S and longitude is 25" 32' E. It is also the capital city of Free State province.
+- Bloemfontein : 3.
+It is the judicial capital, popularly known as the 'City of Roses.’
+Its latitudinal extent is 27" 38' S and longitude is 25" 32' E. It is also the capital city of Free State Province.

-Johannesburg: It is the largest city of South Africa and the economic hub of the country.
+- Johannesburg : 4.
+It is the largest city of South Africa, and the economic hub of the country.
 This city is well connected with most of the other important cities of South Africa.
-This city also is the seat of the 'court of constitution', where the ultimate constitutional decision are taken.
+This city is the seat of the 'court of constitution,' where the ultimate constitutional decisions are taken.

 |4th century||San, Khoikhoi and Bantu tribes joined by people migrating from the north|